-But before you start honing your skills, you must first become recognised by the industry.
-The Association of Project Managers is the regulatory body that will qualify you as a project manager and teach you all the important project manager skills you need to succeed.
+Before you start honing your skills, you must first become recognised by the industry.
+The Association of Project Managers is the regulatory body that will qualify you as a project manager and teach you all the important project management skills you need to succeed.

 Once you pass your course, then the on-the-job training can begin.
 You won’t become a seasoned professional as soon as you’re handed your certificate.
 Shadowing experienced managers and learning the tricks of the trade will go a long way in ensuring you are competent when you’re at the helm.